kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 5. Capture screenshot of the successful build, save it along as part of your submission.

-6. Make changes to the dotnet unit test case namespace AspNetCoreWebServiceTest.Controllers , HelloControllerTest class as below where the ```Hello World1!!!``` with an extra exclamation mark.
+6. Open the project of the Donet project using your fav editor.
+Make changes to the dotnet unit test case namespace AspNetCoreWebServiceTest/Controllers/HelloControllerTest.cs as below where the ```Hello World1!!!``` with an extra exclamation mark.

 ```
         [Fact]